-As you prepare for retirement, you should remember one significant part of the planning process that is often neglected: deciding when to begin receiving your Social Security benefits.
-Understanding your full retirement age (FRA) is an important first step in determining when to claim your benefits.
+As you prepare for retirement, you should keep in mind one crucial part of the planning process that is often neglected: choosing when you'll start the clock on your Social Security benefits.
+Understanding your full retirement age (FRA) is the first step in choosing the best time to receive your benefit.